open-data-courses/tree-based-models-in-r/chapters/chapter5.md

 What is the main difference between bagged trees and boosted trees?

-Hint: Boosting is an iterative algorithm and bagging is not.

 <choice>
 <opt text="Boosted trees don't perform as well as bagged trees.">

-Incorrect.
 Typically boosted trees perform better than bagged trees.

 </opt>

 <opt text="Boosted trees have fewer hyperparameters to tune than bagged trees." >

-Incorrect.
 There are a few more hyperparameters in boosted trees.

 </opt>

 <opt text="Boosted trees improve the model fit by considering past fits and bagged trees do not." correct="true">

-Correct!
 Boosting is an iterative algorithm that considers past fits to improve performance.

 </opt>